Thomas Wardle: Other activities

 He made countless other gifts, to schools, hospitals, women's organisations and sporting bodies.

-Appointments were also numerous.
+His appointments were numerous.
 These included a lay directorship of the Australian Neurological Foundation, chairmanship of the Keep Australia Beautiful Council, chairmanship of the Festival of Perth Committee for 1974, chairmanship of the Aboriginal Cultural Material Committee, trusteeship of the Western Australian Museum, governorship of the Western Australia Opera Company, membership of the Australian National Airlines Commission and membership of the Australian government's Aboriginal Loans Commission.

-Wardle was made a Knight Bachelor on 13 June 1970 for "Service to Commerce and the Community".
+In June 1970, Wardle was made a Knight Bachelor for "Service to Commerce and the Community".
 Also in 1970 the Italian Government made him a Knight Commander of the Order of Merit, the first Western Australian to have been granted this.

-In 1973 he was given an Honorary Doctorate of Law at the University of Western Australia and became a foundation senator at Murdoch University.
+In 1973, he was given an Honorary Doctorate of Law at the University of Western Australia and became a foundation senator at Murdoch University.

 Later years

-In 1972 Wardle acquired a 55% share in property investment company Westhaven Securities Limited.
+In 1972, Wardle acquired a 55% share in property investment company Westhaven Securities Limited.
 Westhaven raised a Swiss Franc loan valued at $1,034,000 through the Rural and Industries Bank of Western Australia to finance property purchases and in early 1977 defaulted, triggering a financial collapse of the Tom the Cheap family companies.
-Receivers were appointed and by mid-1978 a dividend of five cents in the dollar was declared on debts which had by then ballooned to more than $9 million.
+Receivers were appointed.
+By mid-1978 a dividend of five cents in the dollar was declared on debts, which had ballooned to more than $9 million.

 Wardle was forced to walk away from the business and with his wife became a recluse on Dirk Hartog Island.
-He died in 1997 and Lady Wardle died in 2005.
+He died in 1997.
+Lady Wardle died in 2005.

-In 2006 the island returned to government ownership – with the exception of 100 acre, including the original pastoral homestead – and is part of the Shark Bay Marine Park.
+In 2006, the island returned to government ownership – with the exception of 100 acre, including the original pastoral homestead – and is part of the Shark Bay Marine Park.
 It is run as an eco-tourism resort and maintained by Wardle's grandson, Kieran Wardle.